 If you’re considering an installment loan from PNC, there are a few more details you should know.

-- Multiple repayment terms: PNC offers loan terms of six months to 60 months for unsecured personal loans, depending on the loan amount, and 12 months to 72 months for secured loans.
+- Multiple repayment terms — PNC offers personal loan terms of six months to 60 months, depending on the loan amount.

 Who is a PNC personal loan good for?